-Student playwrights, directors, and actors are putting the finishing touches on their original one-act productions for the fifth annual Framed-In Theater Festival next week in the Norris Ely Orchard Theater.
+Student playwrights, directors, and actors presented their original one-act productions during the fifth annual Framed-In Theater Festival, April 19 and 20, in the Norris Ely Orchard Theater.

-Each performance must meet the Framed-In parameters and focus either literally or figuratively on the festival theme of "globalization," which is also the school theme this year.
+Each performance was required to meet the Framed-In parameters and focus either literally or figuratively on the festival theme of "globalization," which is also the school theme this year.

-According to the guidelines, each play must be approximately 10 minutes in length and incorporate a collective prop or set piece, and all action must take place within the theatrical frame that is set on stage.
-Additionally, each play must begin with the line, "That is a baseless superstition," and end with, "Where do I even start?"
+According to the guidelines, each play was approximately 10 minutes in length and incorporated a collective prop or set piece, and all action took place within the theatrical frame set on stage.
+Additionally, each play began with the line, "That is a baseless superstition," and ended with, "Where do I even start?"

 Theater teacher David McCamish says Framed-In provides a structure for students to focus their efforts while still allowing for creativity and expression.